LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 We have discussed the scheduling procedure back in the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641) function, but there is also a path that can put a process directly from "RUNNING" to "RUNNABLE".
 Please note that, this kind of state change is not very easy to be implemented.

 For example, there is a user process with content is only an infinite loop: `loop {}`, and this loop is running forever.
 You may imagine how to stop the infinite loop and switch off the process from the cpu.
 Even in the running kernel code in a privileged mode, it's also impossible to stop it because the loop fully occupied the cpu, expect for one case, interrupt.
+BTW, to directly interrupt a program from running, this type of scheduling way is called ["Preemptive multitasking"](https://en.wikipedia.org/wiki/Preemption_(computing)), conversely, the type that requires the program itself to assisting the scheduling is called ["Cooperative multitasking"](https://en.wikipedia.org/wiki/Cooperative_multitasking).

 If you still remember, back to the chapter 2, there was a function [`timerinit()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L55) in the [`start()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/start.rs#L16), we didn't talk about it at that time, but now we can bring it up.
 This function initialize the timer interrupt, which will send an interrupt every 1/10 sec to every cpu.
 We'll see more details about trap and interrupt in the next chapter, now we only need to know that the [`proc_yiled()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L226) will be called while the timer interrupt is handled: